Fiscal Sponsorship

 ARTISTIC STATEMENT

-I believe these narratives have profoundly shaped who I am today, especially the kinds of stories I want to tell.
-They opened the door to a universe where no one is fully guilty or completely innocent, and where the harshness of circumstances can redeem the unredeemable.
-In every project, I try to explore that bittersweet tone that is so much a part of me—the kind of story that makes us laugh and dream, but leaves us with a lingering sense of unease.
+My childhood was filled with stories of sixty-year-old men who, with the promise of a better life, essentially bought themselves beautiful girlfriends.
+These narratives have profoundly shaped who I am today, particularly the kinds of stories I want to tell.
+They opened the door to a world where no one is fully guilty or entirely innocent, where the harshness of circumstance can redeem the irredeemable.
+In every project, I strive to capture that bittersweet tone that defines so much of me—the kind of story that makes us laugh and dream, yet lingers with an unsettling aftertaste.

 KEY CREW